 This course presents topics in sets, logic, proofs, functions/sequences/relations, algorithms, counting methods, recurrence relations, graph theory, and trees.
 Emphasis is placed on proper notation and terminology as well as problem solving and proofs.
 Prerequisite MATH 1110 (minimum grade of C- required) or COMPASS College Algebra score of 46 or higher or ACT math score of 26 or higher or ACCUPLACER College Level Math Score of 55 or higher.
-UG

-Required Prerequisite Course(s): Successful completion of MATH 1110 with a grade of C- or better or COMPASS College Algebra score of 46 or higher or ACT Math score of 26 or higher or ACCUPLACER College Level Math score of 55 or higher required
+Required Prerequisite Course(s): Successful completion of MATH 1110 with a grade of C- or better or ACT Math score of 26 or higher or ACCUPLACER Next Generation Algebra 263 or